When we suffer from anxiety, we can hit a fork in the road with two signs and struggle with which road to take.

 To make my point, I once saw a documentary on a soldier who lost a leg and half his arm in Afghanistan, and when he came back to England, his partner said he had given up on life and that he just stayed locked in his room.
 He was full of self-pity and became very depressed with plenty of ‘why me?’
 He had decided to give in to his disability and taken to hiding away, getting drunk and feeling sorry for himself.

-This attitude continued until someone came and spoke to him and said ‘You can have a very fulfilling life with the way you are, you just have to choose to live again, your disability is not stopping you enjoying life, your attitude towards it is?’.
+This attitude continued until he said to himself: ‘You can have a very fulfilling life with the way you are, you just have to choose to live again, your disability is not stopping you enjoying life, your attitude towards it is?’.

 This person then went on to represent his country in a particular sport at the Paralympics and made so many new friends, going on to live a life that he never thought possible.